terrytang0905/TT_Tech_Space/blogs/2019-05-01-bigdata-research-google-tech-solution.md

 BigQuery is truly a Serverless database from GCP.
 BigQuery = Dremel + Colossus + Borg + Jupiter

+基于Dremel的GoogleBigQuery

+- Concept: distributed search engine design
+- Dremel provides a high-level, SQL-like language to express ad-hoc queries without translating them into MR job.
+- Dremel uses a column-striped storage representation, which enables it to read less data from secondary storage and reduce CPU cost due to cheaper compression

 There are significant design differences, for example,

 	- extensive use of stateful caching (Dremel is mostly stateless),